Kale-Grabovski/backups-sync/README.md

 https://github.com/dropbox/dbxcli

+Create a `full-access` app and get appKey and appSecret: https://www.dropbox.com/developers/apps/create .

 Change appKey and appSecret under `cmd/root.go`.
-You can find the keys at your app https://www.dropbox.com/developers/apps/create .

 Then build to tool by running `CGO_ENABLED=0 go build`.
 Now you can upload the binary and `uploader.sh` to your host: